irishryoon/irishryoon.github.io/research.md

 By observing the persistence diagram, one would conclude that there is one significant feature.
 However, one can see from the point cloud that there are small but significant features that are densely sampled.
 My construction of distributed computation allows one to identify such significant features that are neglected by traditional methods.

-Here is a copy of my <a href="https://drive.google.com/file/d/1IdS2gOMYnfDzsFc3yOmFHbl5Pz1iHyuM/preview">research statement.</a> Here is a copy of my <a href="https://repository.upenn.edu/edissertations/2936/">PhD dissertation.</a>

 Here is a 30 minute video of my presentation at <a href="https://www.ima.umn.edu/2017-2018/SW5.21-25.18/27292">IMA special workshop on Bridging Statistics and Sheaves.</a>

+The paper can be found on <a href="https://arxiv.org/abs/2001.01623">arXiv.</a> Here is a copy of my <a href="https://repository.upenn.edu/edissertations/2936/">PhD dissertation.</a>

 *University of Pennsylvania (2013-2018), PhD dissertation.
 Joint work with <a href="https://www.math.upenn.edu/~ghrist/">Robert Ghrist</a> (U. Penn).*